 - General consensus among the townsfolk in The Inexplicable Adventures of Bob! seems to be that Molly the Monster is a deformed human.
 Ms. Hatbrim even addresses her as, "Hi, Bob's Friendly Deformed Niece!"
 When it's pointed out that she has "claws, fangs, and a tail," the stock response is a polite, "Well we all try not to stare..."

-- In Star Guys, when Neptune's parents come over to visit, he asks Earth not to comment on his mother's appearence.
-Turns out she has a moustache (she's a Sealeo◊)...and Earth ends up exploding from keeping comments about it in his system.
+- In Star Guys, when Neptune's parents come over to visit, he asks Earth not to comment on his mother's appearance.
+Turns out she has a moustache (she's a Sealeo)...and Earth ends up exploding from keeping comments about it in his system.

-- Torg from Sluggy Freelance is famous for this, as exemplified in this strip (ZoŽ is wearing a wig, but she hadn't been a few minutes before, when Torg saw her without).
+- Torg from Sluggy Freelance is famous for this, as exemplified in this strip (Zoë is wearing a wig, but she hadn't been a few minutes before, when Torg saw her without).

-- Housepets!: Peanut puts his foot firmly in his mouth when accidentally using a bunch of cliche phrases about hands and arms when talking with "Four Finger Discount" Jack, who is missing an arm.
+- Housepets!: Peanut puts his foot firmly in his mouth when accidentally using a bunch of awful puns about hands and arms when talking with "Four Finger Discount" Jack, who is missing an arm.
 Jack looks angrily at Peanut over it but then lets up in the last panel, saying he was just messing with Peanut.

 - Family Guy:

 - In one episode, Brian warns Stewie not to say anything about Tom Tucker's son's facial deformity (it's upside down).
-While they are talking, Brian inadvertently says "This whole thing has really just turned Chris' life upside-down face."
-Subverted when Tom Tucker doesn't take offense at the comment, or even seem to notice.
+While they are talking, Brian inadvertently says "This whole thing has really just turned Chris' life upside-down face.", to which Stewie sloooowly turns to glare at a mortified Brian.
+Subverted when Tom Tucker doesn't take offense at the comment or even seem to notice.
 "It's no problem of mine if it's turned his life upside-down face."

 - In South Park the school's Nurse Gollum, who has a dead fetus hanging off the side of her head, is invited to a dinner party at the Brofloskis' where this memorable exchange takes place;

-Mr Mackey: (Talking about the school's softball team) I don't think they have much of a chance, the Denver team always win m'kay.
+Mr Mackey: (Talking about the school's dodgeball team) I don't think they have much of a chance, the Denver team always win m'kay.

 Gerald: Maybe so but I think our boys might have the dead fetus to win-HEART!!